peterjobes/jekyll-now/_posts/2019-07-04-pushing-the-redline-tynedale-10k-2019.md

 I don't think there's a race start quite like the Tynedale 10k anywhere in the north.
 A steep downhill that eases off and sweeps you from Ovington into Ovingham.
 The challenge isn't to start fast, but rather not to start *too* fast.

 I set my 10k PB two summers ago in Morpeth at 40:43.
-It was a hazy, dreamy, summer night and I'd set out for a 42:30 and found myself faster than I'd dared hope.
+It was a hazy, dreamy, summer night and I'd set out for a 42:30 and found myself faster than I'd believed possible.
 I hoped I'd go on from that to get a sub-40 but it just wouldn't come.
 My times started to slacken off and I settled in to 41-42 minute territory.

 It's a little over a mile up from the race headquarters up to the start line in Ovingham, but it's a pretty walk and helps prepare you.
 My strategy was to control myself on the initial descent so that I could sustain my pace better later on.